Simple Flooring Cost Calculator

 If your room isn’t a perfect rectangle because it has another rectangular area that sticks out: Usually, it’s best to just treat these areas as two separate “rooms.”
 The reason is the extra rectangular area, although small, is just like another area.
 It won’t take much more flooring.
 You can see what I mean by this illustration where the closet is treated like a separate room (this same principle would apply if it weren’t a closet but just an extension of the room):

 If your room isn’t a perfect rectangle because the walls are rounded, diamond-shaped, or in some other way, not a straight edge: These are a little trickier for installation purposes, and the best way to estimate is just to take your measurement from the longest part of the wall.
-You can see this by this illustration where the “half-circle” extension of the room is treated as its own room with the length being the furthest part of the half circle:
+You can see this by this illustration where the “half-circle” extension of the room is treated as its own room with the length being the furthest part of the half-circle:

 It has a rounded wall on one end (or insert other non-rectangular feature here).
 Simple: just measure from the longest section of the room.
 This isn’t perfect but generally gives you a pretty good estimate.

-How to calculate total floor project cost
+How to DIY calculate your flooring project cost

 Once you have your total square footage using the measurements above, you can now calculate your total floor cost.
 Here’s how it’s done: